 Before I started hiking regularly, I remember being embarrassed when I would be more out of breath than my friends on the trail.
-Now 10 years later, I still find myself breathing heavy all of the time, but I realize how silly it was to let that bother me.
+Now more than 15 years later, I still find myself breathing heavily sometimes, but I realize how silly it was to let that bother me.
 It’s just a simple fact of hiking.
 In fact, if you are breathing hard, it means you are challenging yourself, and that is something you should be proud of.
 And if you’re wondering how to increase your lung capacity, you’re in the right place.

 So, if you ever found yourself gasping for air while on a hike and wondered if there was a better way to breathe, then the answer is yes.
 Improving your lung capacity for hiking is not only helpful for hiking; it’s good for your everyday activities as well.